The easiest way to preserve apples… is not to preserve them at all! Instead, you should store apples properly in autumn so that they last into winter.

-Any apples with even the tiniest bruise or signs of spoilage should be popped on the bad apple pile and made into jelly, cake, sauce, or just eaten quickly with the bad bits cut out!
+Any apples with even the tiniest bruise or signs of spoilage should be popped on the bad apple pile and made into jelly, cake, sauce or just eaten quickly with the bad bits cut out!

-Step two: wrap your apples in recycled paper (old paper bags, tissue or even newspaper work well).
-This is so your stored apples won’t be touching each other – they give off ethylene gas which helps them to ripen, so you don’t really want them super close together and getting all ripe on each other.
+Individually wrap each apple in recycled paper – old paper bags, tissue or even newspaper works well.
+This is so your stored apples won’t be touching each other.
+They give off ethylene gas which helps them to ripen, so you don’t really want them super close together and getting all ripe on each other.